Super-Protocol/docs/docs/developers/marketplace_GUI/moderation.md

 sidebar_position: 4
 ---

-## About

 This section is for providers who want their solution or data offers to appear in the **Approved** category in Marketplace GUI.
-As a prerequisite you must complete the [Providers and Offers](/developers/cli_guides/providers_offers) guide.
+As a prerequisite, you must complete the [Providers and Offers](/developers/cli_guides/providers_offers) guide.

 Super Protocol is a permissionless cloud and does not moderate or restrict offers or deployments.
-Providers can create any offers on blockchain, which will be accessible by users through SPCTL.
+Providers can create any offers on the blockchain, which will be accessible by users through SPCTL.
 However, the Marketplace GUI is a separate Super Protocol product where offers are presented in a transparent and user-friendly manner.

 ## Offer filter